 This page contains affiliate links.
 If you purchase from the links, we may earn a small commission, at no extra cost to you.
 Please see our Disclaimer for more information.

-Where is Polignano a Mare
+Where is Polignano a Mare?

 Polignano a Mare is a small town in Southern Italy, at the ‘heel of the boot’ in the Puglia region.
 It’s located on the Adriatic Sea coast in Puglia’s Valle d’Itria (Itria Valley).

-Why Visit Polignano a Mare with Kids
+Why You’ll Love a Visit to Polignano a Mare with Kids

 We enjoy and recommend visiting Polignano with kids because it’s an easy place to visit logistically (parking’s easy, you can also arrive by train, you can bring a stroller in most parts of town, etc), it’s beautiful, and it’s a lot of fun for kids and adults.